 If your camper is signed up for an Adventure Tripping Program, see the trip specific Parent Packet for special Check- In information.
+These check-ins and check-outs vary by trip.

 If you have multiple campers of different ages attending camp, please Check-In at the time most convenient for your family.